thiagopaixao/astro_sveltia/src/content/pages/expulsions.md

               content: |-
                 # EXPULSIONS

-                forced displacements and archaeological destruction by the mega-mining project Mirador in the Ecuadorian Amazonia.
+                forced displacements and archaeological destruction by the mega-mining project Mirador in the Ecuadorian Amazonia
 ---